avaisan/parkrun-statistics/readme.md

 ```
 This might fail to captcha.
 I won't instruct here how to get past that.

-4. Export data from the database as `json`, see data format instructions from frontend readme file, place the file there in `frontend/src/data/`.
+4. Export data from the database as `json`, save file to `data` folder with name `parkrun-data.json`.
+See template file to ensure format is correct.
 5. If data fetching worked and you have docker containers running, you can see the UI from `localhost:5173`.

 ### Cloud setup